kongo2002/eventuate-chaos/README.md

 and introducing network failures as partitions, packet loss and slow connections.

 This repository can be seen as a toolkit or collection of utilities you can use to test your [eventuate][eventuate] applications.
-Moreover we are going through an examplary test setup that shows you the possiblities you have with these tools and serves as a blueprint to build your own more complex test scenarios.
+Moreover we are going to describe an examplary test setup that gives an introduction into these tools and serves as a blueprint to build your own more complex test scenarios.

 ##### Blockade